 Norman came to Yale from the University of the South, where he was an assistant coach, helping both the men’s and women’s teams to top-four finishes at the SCAC Championships.
 The Tigers finished the year with 14 All-Conference performances and an NCAA Division III All-American.
 In addition, Norman led the team’s strength and conditioning program and worked with all swimmers, particularly focusing on the distance group.

-Norman is a 2006 graduate of North Carolina-Wilmington where he served as captain of the swimming team and helped the Seahawks to four consecutive Colonial Athletic Association championships.
-He earned the Seahawk Award as a senior for his leadership skills.
+Norman is a 2006 graduate of the University of North Carolina Wilmington where he served as captain of the swimming team and helped the Seahawks to four consecutive Colonial Athletic Association championships.
+As a senior he earned the Seahawk Award for his leadership skills.